KKP4/wallet-app/README.md

 It also comes with a pre-configured logger.
 Read more: https://github.com/winstonjs/winstonwhich

 It logs all endpoint requests and potential errors to .json files in ./logs.
-You can turn this feature off by setting the "silent = True" property in .utils/logger.ts.
+You can turn this feature off by setting the "silent = false" property in .utils/logger.ts.